Tommy Edman Preview, Player Props: Cardinals vs. Padres

 Tommy Edman At The Plate

+- In 9.3% of his games this year, he has hit a home run, and 2.7% of his trips to the dish.

-- In 21.7% of his games this season, Edman has picked up at least one RBI.
-In seven of those games (6.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.
+- Edman has had at least one RBI in 22.4% of his games this season (24 of 107), with more than one RBI seven times (6.5%).
+He has also been responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.